 Our open minded and flexible approach, in addition to our precision engineering expertise, means we can also offer bespoke designs for more specific requirements – we have recently been involved designing a prototype for a National Trust project in the south of England, opening heavy sliding roof windows in a Victorian design conservatory.

 The company is presently headed up by Ken’s son and daughter, James and Sara, and employs about 25 people.
-As well as making the autovent, we sub-contract parts for the gas and water boards, the automotive industry and parts for cement mixers.
+As well as making the autovent, we sub-contract parts for the gas and water boards and the automotive industry.